 There are many places in scripture where we can find the word abide.
 Looking at how and where it is used in God’s Word can help us understand the ways in which the Lord abides with us, and how we can abide with Him and His Word.

-This verse, a statement from Jesus comes after the feeding of the five thousand.
+This verse, a statement from Jesus, comes after feeding the five thousand.
 Many in the crowd followed Him and tried to get more food, but Jesus wanted to offer them something even better – eternal life.

 In this verse, He uses a metaphor, truly symbolic.
-Those that put their faith in Him would be rewarded with a personal, lasting relationship with Him.
+Those who put their faith in Him would be rewarded with a personal, lasting relationship.

 In John 15:4-7, an intimate relationship with Jesus is emphasized.
 There is an abiding need for God and walking in fellowship with Him in our daily life.
 In depending on Him and thirsting for Him.

 When we abide in Him, we grow in righteousness, and our relationship with Him and bear a desire to do good works for the Kingdom of God.
 Abiding involves maintaining that special relationship with our Savior.